April 10, 2013

 Experts say the economy is improving, so you might expect U.S. workers to be breathing a sigh of relief.
 Not so, says a new study.
 In fact, workers are more stressed out than they have been in years, a trend that one research institute has coined “America’s New Black Death.”

-Forbes reports that a new study conducted by Harris Interactive for Everest College suggests that 83 percent of Americans feel stressed on the job, up from 73 percent last year.
+Forbes reports that a new study conducted by Harris Interactive for Altierus Career Colleges (formerly known as Everest College) suggests that 83 percent of Americans feel stressed on the job, up from 73 percent last year.
 This trend has emerged despite positive economic indicators that suggest the job market is improving.

-"More companies are hiring, but workers are still weary and stressed out from years of a troubled economy that has brought about longer hours, layoffs and budget cuts," John Swartz, regional director of career services at Everest College, said in a press release published by GlobeNewswire.
+"More companies are hiring, but workers are still weary and stressed out from years of a troubled economy that has brought about longer hours, layoffs and budget cuts," John Swartz, regional director of career services at Altierus Career Colleges, said in a press release published by GlobeNewswire.